Jehoiada in the Bible

 Verse ConceptsTimes Of People

-And one of the sons of Jehoiada, the son of Eliashib the high priest, was son-in-law to Sanballat the Horonite: therefore I chased him from me.
+Even one of the sons of Jehoiada, son of Eliashib the high priest, had become a son-in-law to Sanballat the Horonite.
+So I drove him away from me.

 Verse ConceptsMadmenDeposed PriestsExchange Of IndividualsReckoned Insane